 Savings and investment products – a giant but competitive market

-In the investment management space, insurers must compete not only with their industry peers but with rival offerings from the banking and asset management sectors.
+In investment management, insurers must compete not only with their peers but with rival offerings from banking and asset management.
 On such a crowded playing field, you should not be alone.

 Helping you keep your investment management promise